-Development of contact sign language and fingerspelling receptive and expressive skills at the advanced level, with emphasis on conceptual accuracy and flexibility of language modes.
+Development of American Sign Language and fingerspelling receptive and expressive skills at a more advanced level, with emphasis on conceptual accuracy and flexibility of language modes.
 Fall.

 Prerequisite: EDU 121.

 EDU 223.
 Educational Psychology.
 3.

 Research and theory of psychology that applies directly to the study of teaching and learning.
 Fall, spring.